grdgc/ubuntu-tutorials/examples/guidelines-snap-tutorials.md

 : **Final code**
 Your final code directory should now look like [this](https://tutorials.ubuntu.com).
 Do not hesitate to download and build your snap from it if you only read it through!
 It's important to have this final code so that people who couldn't follow live can check the final result.
 Check the section on code checkpoints for more guidelines on this.

 By now you should have successfully understood what's needed to create a successful tutorial, what the recommendations are and how the syntax is working.
 You should as well be a master in the recommended and required steps for the special markdown format.
 Keep in mind that this is a “rewarding step”.
-Congratulate users, while recapping (quicker than in the overview step) what they just learnt.
+Congratulate users, while recapping (quicker than in the overview step) what they just learned.
 That way, attendees can reflect upon the various steps and new acquired knowledge.
 After writing your first tutorial, it should become a second nature to you.

 ### Next steps